-A bipolar circuit for the AD7868 is shown in Figure 4.
-The analog input/output voltage range of the AD7868 is ± 3 V. The designed code transitions for the ADC occur midway between successive integer LSB values (i.e., 1/2 LSB, 3/2 LSB, 5/2 LSB . . .
-FS - 3/2 LSBs).
-The input/output code is 2s complement binary with 1 LSB = FS/4096 = 1.46 mV.
+A bipolar circuit for the AD7869 is shown in Figure 4.

+The analog input/output voltage range of the AD7869 is $\pm 3$ V. The designed code transitions for the ADC occur midway between successive integer LSB values (i.e., 1/2 LSB, 3/2 LSB, 5/2 LSB . . .
+FS -3/2 LSBs).
+The input/output code is 2s Complement Binary with 1 LSB = FS/16384 = 366 $\mu V$ .
 The ideal transfer function is shown in Figure 5.

 Figure 4.
-AD7868 Basic Bipolar Operation Using RO ADC as a Reference Input for the DAC
+Basic Bipolar Operation

 Figure 5.
-AD7868 Input/Output Transfer Function
+Input/Output Transfer Function

-OFFSET AND FULL-SCALE ADJUSTMENT
+OFFSET AND FULL SCALE ADJUSTMENT

 In most digital signal processing (DSP) applications, offset and full-scale errors have little or no effect on system performance.
 Offset error can always be eliminated in the analog domain by ac coupling.
 Full-scale errors do not cause problems as long as the input signal is within the full dynamic range of the ADC.
-For applications which require that the input signal range match the full analog input dynamic range of the ADC, offset and full-scale errors have to be adjusted to zero.
+For applications requiring that the input signal range match the full analog input dynamic range of the ADC, offset and full-scale errors have to be adjusted to zero.